Convex cocompact actions in real projective geometry: Segments in the full orbital limit set

 \begin{lemma} Let $\Gamma$ be an infinite discrete subgroup of $\PGL(V)$ preserving a properly convex open subset $\Omega$ and acting cocompactly on a closed convex subset $\C$ of $\Omega$.
 If $\C$ contains a PET (Definition~\ref{def:PET}), then $\Gamma$ is not word hyperbolic. \end{lemma}

-\begin{proof} A PET in $\Omega$ is totally geodesic for the Hilbert metric $d_\Omega$ and is quasi-isometric to the Euclidean plane.
-Thus, if $\C$ contains a PET, then $(\C, d_\Omega)$ cannot be Gromov hyperbolic, hence $\Gamma$ cannot be word hyperbolic by the \v{S}varc--Milnor lemma. \end{proof}
+\begin{proof} The classical \v{S}varc--Milnor lemma states that a finitely generated group is quasi-isometric to any proper, geodesic metric space on which it acts properly and cocompactly by isometries.
+Hence $\Gamma$ is quasi-isometric to the metric space $(\C, d_{\Omega})$.
+A PET in $\Omega$ is totally geodesic for the Hilbert metric $d_{\Omega}$ and is quasi-isometric to the Euclidean plane.
+Thus, if $\C$ contains a PET, then the metric space $(\C, d_{\Omega})$ is not Gromov hyperbolic and therefore $\Gamma$ is not word hyperbolic. \end{proof}